- Marine Debris

 - Organisations Acting on Marine Debris

 We wanted to go on an adventure.
 A really big one.
 A life changing challenge.
 The Inside Passage was perfect!
 As ocean lovers, we wanted to make our challenge a really meaningful one, one that gave back to the ocean.
 That was how we decided to dedicate our paddle to the ocean.
 Without the ocean our adventure would not be.
-Both of us campaign for the oceans in Australia.
-By paddling the Inside passage we could spread our message across the oceans we love.

 The facts from The Tangaroa Blue Foundation

 You can watch an important documentary “A Plastic Ocean” for $6 on youtube

 We completed our 3 month expedition single-use-plastic-free (excluding one emergency packet of rice!).
 We raised AUD$20,600 for Tangaroa Blue and The Living Oceans Society.
 We contributed to a 3 day Young Women in Ocean Literacy and Leadership Camp.
 We hosted multiple community clean ups and events.